arangodb/arangodb/Documentation/Books/Manual/Administration/ManagingUsers/InArangosh.md

 access was defined the default is *No Access*.
 This will also clear the access levels for all the collections in this database.

+Note that for technical reasons this currently only works in single server mode.
+For clusters, use `grantDatabase` and an explicit setting for now.

 Grant Collection
 ----------------